-- issues to insurers and intermediaries enforceable rulesmeans on AML/CFT obligations consistent with the FATF Recommendations, for matters which are not in lawprimary legislation; - establishes guidance that will assist insurers and intermediaries to implement and comply with their respective AML/CFT requirements; and - provides insurers and intermediaries with adequate and appropriate feedback to promote AML/CFT compliance. - 22.1.1 WhilstWhile the FATF requiresRecommendations require the basic obligations of customer due diligence, (CDD), record keeping and the reporting of suspicion to be set in lawprimary legislation, the more detailed elements for technical compliance may be set in lawprimary legislation or enforceable means.
-For the purpose of this standard these "enforceable means" are described as "enforceable rules". - instructions or mechanismother documents or mechanisms) that setsset out enforceable AML/CFT_requirements in mandatory language with sanctions for non-compliance-and which are issued or approved by the supervisor. - 22.2.2 In some jurisdictions the supervisor, while an AML/CFT competent authority, may not be empowered to issue enforceable means; in that case the supervisor should cooperate and coordinate with the relevant authority holding such power. - The supervisor should require insurers and intermediaries to take appropriate steps to identify, assess and understand their ML/FTTF risks (for customers, jurisdictions, countries or geographic areas; and in
+- issues to insurers and intermediaries enforceable means on AML/CFT obligations consistent with the FATF Recommendations, for matters which are not in primary legislation; - establishes guidance that will assist insurers and intermediaries to implement and comply with their respective AML/CFT requirements; and - provides insurers and intermediaries with adequate and appropriate feedback to promote AML/CFT compliance. - While the FATF Recommendations require the basic obligations of customer due diligence (CDD), record keeping and the reporting of suspicion to be set in primary legislation, the more detailed elements for technical compliance may be set in primary legislation or enforceable means (ie regulations, guidelines, instructions or other documents or mechanisms) that set out enforceable requirements in mandatory language with sanctions for non-compliance. - 22.2.2 In some jurisdictions the supervisor, while an AML/CFT competent authority, may not be empowered to issue enforceable means; in that case the supervisor should cooperate and coordinate with the relevant authority holding such power. - 22.2.3 The supervisor should require insurers and intermediaries to take appropriate steps to identify, assess and understand their ML/TF risks in